 You’ve found the perfect influencer to promote your eCommerce products.
 They have the right audience, great engagement, and they’ve even promoted other products in the past.
 Now you’re trying to figure out how to approach that influencer in a way that will actually yield results.

-Approaching influencers can be a laborious process.
+Approaching influencers can be a labor-intensive process.
 It takes time and effort.
 You need to build a real relationship before you ask an influencer to work with you, and even then, you’re likely to run into your fair share of silence and rejections.
 But, if you focus on influencers who truly match your brand and follow the steps below, you’ll develop fruitful relationships with influencers who drive traffic to your store and ultimately boost sales.

 Step 1: Plant some relationship seedsYour first step is to engage with the influencer softly before you send a pitch to work together.
 Click To Tweet